ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 $$P = (19 - 12) \cdot 1 = 7\text{W}$$

 * **Switching DC power supply:** They are the modern ones, allow the user to reach high output powers generating low heat dissipation. they are the most used power supplies, from the PC's power supply to a electric car one.
-I could go on and on explaining these ones but that could be enough for another article, so, what type has been chosen in this project?
+I could go on and on explaining these ones but that could be enough for another article, so, what type did I choose for this project?

-The chosen one is the linear DC power supply because of its simplicity and the low noise generated.
+I chose the linear DC power supply for its simplicity and the low noise generated.
 The switching ones, are more complex to understand and emit much noise compared to the linear ones.

 ### 3.2.
 Component Selection and Calculations

-To build a reliable system, the physical power supply was assembled designed for constant and high-stress operation.
-This means that all the chosen components have been oversized to promise a long working time.
-This section explains which components were selected and why, along with some calculations for the oversizing.
+To build a reliable system, I assembled and designed the physical power supply for constant and high-stress operation.
+This means that I oversized all the chosen components to promise a long working time.
+In this section, I explain which components I selected and why, along with some calculations for the oversizing.

 <p align="center">
   <img src="4_Media/assembled_power_supply_shield.jpg" alt="Assembled Power Supply Shield" width="50%">